stevecrawshaw/vs-code-setup/README.md

 ```
 ## Selecting the Python interpreter in VS Code

 Once the .venv is created, you need to tell VS Code to use the Python interpreter from the .venv.
 You can do this by opening the command palette (Ctrl+Shift+P) and typing "Python: Select Interpreter".
 You should see an option that includes ".venv".
+If you renamed the project in the pyproject.toml file it will be called like (my-project-name) rather than (.venv).
 Select this option.

 You should now be in a position to run Python code in VS Code using the packages installed in the .venv.

+You can create a new python file by typing `code new-file.py` from your project folder and strat writing code.
+If you use code fences like `# %%' you will get an interactive notebook experience where you can run a chunk at a time with CTRL+ENTER or SHIFT+ENTER.

 ## Extensions
 Some recommended extensions are included in .vscode/extensions.json.